-15 Recent market volatility has impacted the CollegeAmerica and Invest529 portfolios and assets under management have declined and those reductions have a direct impact on administrative fee revenues anticipated in the future.
-16 See FIG 4 for historical actuarial funded status of the DB529 Fund.
+&lt;sup>13 Recent market volatility has impacted the CollegeAmerica and Invest529 portfolios and assets under management have declined and those reductions have a direct impact on administrative fee revenues anticipated in the future.

+See FIG 4 for historical actuarial funded status of the DB529 Fund.
 A single year, FY2021, with investment performance of almost 24%, resulted in a 36% increase in funded status.

-Advisory Committee chartered by Virginia529 in late 2021 can fulfill the role described in the Report for an advisory committee and retain the fiduciary discretion and control of the Board pursuant to the existing statutory structure.
+Advisory Committee chartered by Virginia529 in late 2021 can fulfill the role described in the Report for an advisory committee to be formed by SCHEV.

 Virginia529 also agrees that important parts of moving forward on either of those proposals will require legislative support.
-(Recommendation 3-6) (Policy Options 1-10) The Virginia529 Board is considering those options now and anticipates a legislative proposal for consideration in the 2023 Session.
+(Recommendation 3-7) (Policy Options 1-9) The Virginia529 Board is considering those options now and anticipates a legislative proposal for consideration in the 2023 Session.
 The Board hopes that such legislation will have the same level of legislative support that the original bill creating the then Virginia Higher Education Tuition Trust Fund received: 100% bipartisan support.
 Most members of the Assembly signed on as patrons, including some of the members of the current Commission, and Virginia529 will invite you to do the same as we move forward into the next quarter century of taxadvantaged education savings and support for educational access and affordability.